Impact Story

 Enactus Morocco and Enactus US' Entrepreneurial Exchange

-Prior to participating in Enactus' Entrepreneurial Exchange, Nouhayla worried about communicating with others, while Leia was unsure about engaging with people from other cultures.
+Prior to participating in Enactus' Entrepreneurial Exchange, Nouhayla worried about communicating with others, while Leia was unsure about engaging with people from other backgrounds.
 The five-week virtual exchange helped both participants step out of their comfort zones, and also created significant changes in their goals and plans for the future.

 Leia

-Both participants learned about each other’s cultures by collaborating on a team that had to create a business idea and pitch it together.
+Both participants learned about each other by collaborating on a team that had to create a business idea and pitch it together.
 Collaboration wasn’t always easy, though, as teams navigated the seven- to 10-hour time difference, language barriers, and the constraints of full-time college and other commitments.
 “Finding a time slot that suits us all was the most difficult thing, given the big time difference between Morocco and the United States and also that we were in the holy month of Ramadan, but we took it as a challenge that showed us what the collaborative spirit is about,” Nouhayla said.

 Participants from the U.S. and Morocco also had different approaches to the project.
 “Difference in thinking and approach was apparent as we tried to figure out how to market our product.
 The U.S. students wanted to market it to individuals in the U.S. The Moroccan students wanted to sell it in developing countries to government entities.
 In the U.S., we were thinking about how to make the most profit and get it to people in need at a reduced price.
 The Moroccan students wanted to sell it to the people that needed it most.
 We were able to collaborate and come up with a solution,” said Leia.